-- · deficiencies in the conduct of the clinical trials, including failure to conduct the clinical trial in accordance with regulatory requirements or clinical protocols; - · deficiencies in the clinical trial operations or trial sites; - · the product candidate may have unforeseen adverse side effects; - \cdot the time required to determine whether the product candidate is effective may be longer than expected; - · fatalities or other adverse events arising during a clinical trial due to medical problems that may not be related to clinical trial treatments; - $\boldsymbol{\cdot}$ the product candidate may not appear to be more effective than current therapies; - \cdot the quality or stability of the product candidate may fall below acceptable standards; or - · insufficient quantities of the product candidate to complete the trials.
+- deficiencies in the conduct of the clinical trials, including failure to conduct the clinical trial in accordance with regulatory requirements or clinical protocols: - deficiencies in the clinical trial operations or trial sites; - the product candidate may have unforeseen adverse side effects; - the time required to determine whether the product candidate is effective may be longer than expected; - fatalities or other adverse events arising during a clinical trial due to medical problems that may not be related to clinical trial treatments; - the product candidate may not appear to be more effective than current therapies; - · the quality or stability of the product candidate may fall below acceptable standards; or - insufficient quantities of the product candidate to complete the trials.

 In addition, changes in regulatory requirements and guidance may occur and we may need to amend clinical trial protocols to reflect these changes.
 Amendments may require us to resubmit our clinical trial protocols to Institutional Review Boards for reexamination, which may impact the costs, timing or successful completion of a clinical trial.
-Due to these and other factors, our HyperAcute product candidates, D-1MT and other product candidates could take a significantly longer time to gain regulatory approval for any additional indications than we expect or we may never gain approval for additional indications, which could reduce our revenue by delaying or terminating the commercialization of our HyperAcute product candidates, D-1MT and other product candidates for additional indications.
+Due to these and other factors, our HyperAcute product candidates, NLG-8189 and other product candidates could take a significantly longer time to gain regulatory approval for any additional indications than we expect or we may never gain approval for additional indications, which could reduce our revenue by delaying or terminating the commercialization of our HyperAcute product candidates, indoximod and other product candidates for additional indications.

-Our product candidates are being and will be studied in clinical trials co-sponsored by the National Cancer Institute, or NCI, and in investigator-initiated clinical trials, which means we have little control over the conduct of such trials.
+\ One of our product candidates is being studied in a clinical trial co-sponsored by the National Cancer Institute, or NCI, and in an investigator-initiated clinical trial, which means we have little control over the conduct of that trial.

-Our D-1MT product candidate is being studied in a two Phase 1B/2 clinical trials co-sponsored by the National Cancer Institute.
-We are also currently providing clinical supply of our HyperAcute Melanoma cancer immunotherapy product candidate in support of a Phase 2 investigator-initiated clinical trial.
+Our indoximod product candidate is being studied in a Phase 1/2 clinical trial co-sponsored by the National Cancer Institute.
 We expect to continue to supply and otherwise support similar trials in the future.
 However, because we are not the sponsors of these trials, we do not control the protocols, administration or conduct of these trials and, as a result, are subject to risks associated with the way these types of trials are conducted, in particular should any problems arise.
 These risks include difficulties or delays in communicating with investigators or administrators, procedural delays and other timing issues and difficulties or differences in interpreting data.